-If you want to narrow this list of 49 down even further, pioneers in the field with solid reputations, and who we know at Ethical Consumer, include:
+If you want to narrow this list down, pioneers in the field with solid reputations and who we know at Ethical Consumer, include:

 - Investing Ethically, Norwich.
 Tel: 01603 309020

-All four, as you can tell from the names, focus exclusively on ethical investment advice.
+All four, as most of their names suggest, focus exclusively on ethical investment advice.

-Even with ethical advisors, you do need to find someone with whom you are comfortable personally, and it may be worth trying more than one.
-As the following IFA customer explains:
+We always like to add that, even with ethical advisers, you do need to find someone with whom you are comfortable personally, and it may be worth trying more than one.
+As one of our subscribers wrote to us:

 “I had some money I wanted to invest and so I started looking for a financial adviser.
 I found quite a few who claimed to know about green and ethical investments, but I wasn’t impressed by any of them.
 They explained that I could cut out certain companies, but they didn’t really seem to understand what I wanted to do.
 It took a while to find someone on my wavelength, but when I did, it made such a difference.”